DixxonD/adm_drill_demo_environment/readme.md

 $ docker-compose up
 ```
 When MongoDB, Drill and this NodeJS backend are started, the frontend of Drill can be started: `localhost:8087`
-Activate the MongoDB plugin (`http://localhost:8047/storage/mongo`) and set the following configuration:
+Activate the MongoDB plugin and set the following configuration (`http://localhost:8047/storage/mongo`).
 ```json
 {
   "type": "mongo",